jhpyle/docassemble/_docs/functions.md

 be resumed.
 You can check whether as session can be resumed by checking the value of the `valid` key.

+This function can be useful in interviews that replace the standard list of user sessions.
+See the [`session list interview`] configuration directive for more information.

 ## <a name="interview_menu"></a>interview_menu()

 The `interview_menu()` function returns a list of dictionaries